KQM-git/TCL/docs/enemy-data/humans/fatui/skirmishers/fatui-skirmisher-cryogunner-legionnaire.md

 description: A soldier encased within a Fatui war machine..
 ---

-# Fatui

-## Fatui Skirmisher - Cryogunner Legionnaire
+# Fatui Skirmisher - Cryogunner Legionnaire

 Armed with equipment that can control the elements to a certain extent, their guns are capable of firing jets of frost.
 Though this may confer elemental power beyond the ken of ordinary humans, that power may yet come at a price...